 Use the JR Rails Within Cities as much as possible.

 The JR Pass is not just used for the fast Bullet Trains / Shinkansen Trains in Japan!

-Cities in Japan have Subway’s / Metro’s which is the main and most obvious way to get around the Cities I found, however when using the Subway / Metro / Tram’s in Japan you need to pay for them even if you have a JR Pass.
+Cities in Japan have subway’s and metro’s which are the main and most obvious way to get around the cities.
+When using the subway, metro or tram’s in Japan you need to pay for them even if you have a JR Pass.

-However I found, especially in Kobe, Kyoto and Tokyo that they have JR (Japan Rail) Train Lines going through the Cities as well, these are noted on signs in the Train Stations and Map’s as ‘JR Lines’ and when you take them you just need to show your valid JR Pass to the inspectors at the gates and you get on.
+However I found, especially in Kobe, Kyoto and Tokyo that they have JR (Japan Rail) Train Lines going through the cities as well, these are noted on signs in the train stations and on map’s as ‘JR Lines’ and when you take them you just need to show your valid JR Pass to the inspectors at the gates and you get on.

-No ticket needed, nothing, and it’s included in your JR Pass so you don’t have to pay any extra.
+No ticket needed, nothing, because they are included in your JR Pass and you don’t have to pay any extra.

 Refund Your ICOCA Card.